Hebut-LEVO/FL-HPR/README.md

-# PersonalizedFL: Personalized Federated Learning Codebase
+# FLPointcloud_HPR: Personalized Federated Learning Point cloud Human pose recognized

-An easy-to-learn, easy-to-extend, and for-fair-comparison codebase based on PyTorch for federated learning (FL).
+In order to protect the privacy of human body data and solve the problem of recognizing human body posture from the non-independent and identically distributed human body point cloud data, this project provides a solution framework.
-Please note that this repository is designed mainly for research, and we discard lots of unnecessary extensions for a quick start.
+Please note that this framework is based on personalized federated learning and DCGNN.
-Example usage: when you want to recognize activities of different persons without accessing their privacy data; when you want to build a model based on multiple patients' data but not access their own data.

 ## Implemented Algorithms

-**Note:** The code of [FedCLIP](https://arxiv.org/abs/2302.13485v1) will be released soon.
-Please stay tuned.

 As initial version, we support the following algoirthms.
 We are working on more algorithms.